-[Explai in tl ne reason for the increase and list the current approved Factor C as well as the proposed contra Otl ner Changes Necessary [For example, any changes to billing processes, use of d entities or any other changes needed by the State to address imminent needs of is in the waiver program].
-[Explanation of changes] Appendix K Addendum: COVID-19 Pandemic Response 1.
-HC CBS a Regulations ⊠ Not comply with the HCBS settings requirement at 42 CFR 441.301(c)(4)(vi)(D) that individuals are able to have visitors of their choosing at any time, for settings added after March 17, 2014, to minimize the spread of infection during the COVID-19 pandemic.
-2. Ser rvic a Add an electronic method of service delivery (e.g., telephonic) allowing services to continue to be provided remotely in the home setting for: i □ Case management i □ Personal care services that only require verbal cueing i □ In-home habilitation - limited to flexibility regarding staffing standards in residential services during the COVID-19 emergency, in order to allow essential services delivery to continue in circumstances where staffing resources are limited due to the pandemic, and in accordance with written guidance approved by TennCare and issued by DIDD; day services are not included i □ Monthly monitoring (i.e., in order to meet the reasonable indication of need for services requirement in 1915(c) waivers). v □ Other [Describe]: b c ☐ Add home-delivered meals ☐ Add medical supplies, equipment and appliances (over and above that which is in the state plan)
+- a \Box Add an electronic method of service delivery (e.g., telephonic) allowing services to continue to be provided remotely in the home setting for: - i \Box Case management - i \Box Personal care services that only require verbal cueing - i □ In-home habilitation limited to flexibility regarding staffing standards in residential services during the COVID-19 emergency, in order to allow essential services delivery to continue in circumstances where staffing resources are limited due to the pandemic, and in accordance with written guidance approved by TennCare and issued by DIDD; day services are not included - $\dot{\mathbf{x}}$ \Box Monthly monitoring (i.e., in order to meet the reasonable indication of need for services requirement in 1915(c) waivers). - $v \square$ Other [Describe]: - b \Box Add home-delivered meals - c \Box Add medical supplies, equipment and appliances (over and above that which is in the state plan)

+- d  Add Assistive Technology - 3.
+Conflict of Interest: The state is responding to the COVID-19 pandemic personnel crisis by authorizing case management entities to provide direct services.
+Therefore, the case management entity qualifies under 42 CFR 441.301(c)(1)(vi) as the only willing and qualified entity. - a \Box Current safeguards authorized in the approved waiver will apply to these entities. - b \Box Additional safeguards listed below will apply to these entities.

+4. Provider Qualifications

+- a Allow spouses and parents of minor children to provide personal care services - b \Box Allow a family member to be paid to render services to an individual. - $c \square$ Allow other practitioners in lieu of approved providers within the waiver.
+[Indicate the providers and their qualifications] - d \Box Modify service providers for home-delivered meals to allow for additional providers, including non-traditional providers.

+5. Processes

-d ☐ Add Assistive Technology 3. by aut ct of Interest: The state is responding to the COVID-19 pandemic personnel crisis thorizing case management entities to provide direct services.
-Therefore, the case • gement entity qualifies under 42 CFR 441.301(c)(1)(vi) as the only willing and - a 1- ☐ Current safeguards authorized in the approved waiver will apply to these entities. b ☐ Additional safeguards listed below will apply to these entities. ъ.
-4. der Qualifications a Allow spouses and parents of minor children to provide personal care services b ☐ Allow a family member to be paid to render services to an individual. С ☐ Allow other practitioners in lieu of approved providers within the waiver.
-[Indicate the providers and their qualifications] d ☐ Modify service providers for home-delivered meals to allow for additional providers, • including non-traditional providers.
-5. Proce sses a ⊠ Allow an extension for reassessments and reevaluations for up to one year past the due date. b ⊠ Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. c ⊠ Adjust prior approval/authorization elements approved in waiver. d ☐ Adjust assessment requirements e ⊠ Add an electronic method of signing off on required documents such as the person- centered service plan.
+- a \square Allow an extension for reassessments and reevaluations for up to one year past the due date. - b Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. - c \square Adjust prior approval/authorization elements approved in waiver. - d  Adjust assessment requirements - e \boxtimes Add an electronic method of signing off on required documents such as the personcentered service plan.